aco401/task_characterization_model_for_performance_control/README.md

-# Appendix of bachelor thesis on topic: Design and Evaluation of a Task Characterization Model for Performance Control of Embedded Devices at Runtime
+# Appendix of Bachelor Thesis on Topic: Design and Evaluation of a Task Characterization Model for Performance Control of Embedded Devices at Runtime

 Author: Tobias Westphal, Email: tobias.westphal@haw-hamburg.de